Built-in Rules

 in a spec file.
 Any functions that have read-only reentrancy will fail the

-viewReentrancy
+viewReentrancy rule.

-How viewReentrancy
+How viewReentrancy is checked

 Reentrancy vulnerabilities can arise when a contract makes an external call with an inconsistent internal state.
 This behavior allows the receiver contract to make reentrant calls that exploit the inconsistency.

-rule ensures that whenever a method f
+The viewReentrancy rule ensures that whenever a method f of currentContract makes an external call,

-is equivalent to either (1) the state of currentContract
+the internal state of currentContract is equivalent to either (1) the state of currentContract at the beginning of the calling function,

-at the end of the calling function (by “equivalent”,
+or (2) the state of currentContract at the end of the calling function (by “equivalent”,

 we mean that all view functions return the same values).

-This ensures that the external call cannot observe currentContract
+This ensures that the external call cannot observe currentContract in any state that it couldn’t have without being

-called from currentContract
+called from currentContract.